-Location Bed Level (m) Surface Width (m) Bed Width (m)
+Location Bed level (m) Surface width (m) Bed width (m)

 Phum Tuon Tamoc 6.46 15 0

 Phum Prey Taprum 4.77 65 40

 Phum Tuon Donon 4.74 60 40

 Kam Chaimia 0.90 60 35

-• Tonle Prasat River: This river is in the Western border zone.
-Its inlet connects with downstream reach of Tonle Toch at Toeng Lost.
+- (3) Tonle Toch River: This river is in the West-North border zone.
+It connects 2 locations of the Mekong River.
+The inlet is in Phum Peam Prathnoud (distance 10 km from Kompong Cham town) and outlet is in Ba Nam (distance 5 km from Niek Luong ferry).
+In flood season, floodwater from main Mekong River goes to the Tonle Toch River, filling in swampy regions and finally runs toward downstream direction.
+Riverbed is deep and wide.
+Bed-width is about 100m, and bed-level is about 6-8 m.
+The basin area is 1900 km2 and the length of river is 120 km. - (4) Tonle Prasat River: This river is in the Western border zone.
+Its inlet connects with downstream reach of TonleToch at Toeng Lost.
 It runs meanderingly North-South direction and finally meets So Thuong River in Vietnam.
 The basin area is 650 km2 and the length of river is 62 km.
-Playing the role as the river to convey water from Mekong river, Tonle Prasat river has the deep and widens cross sections and its bed slope is low but abundantly change.
+Playing the role as the river to convey water from Mekong river, Tonle Prasat river has the deep and widen cross sections and its bed slope is low but abundantly change.
 There are some typical cross sections:

-Location Bed Level (m) Surface Width (m) Bed Width (m)
+Location Bed level (m) Surface width (m) Bed width (m)

 In front of Huu Nghi bridge -6.94 102 30

 Piencho Town -5.86 125 30

 Near So Thuong -8.82 120 30

-• Tra Bek River: The Tra Bek links with So Ha river in Vietnam.
-The inlet is in Huu Nghi Bridge and it runs Northwest-Southeast direction to Trabek Bridge and change to South north direction and finally joins So Ha River at Thong Binh in Hong Ngu district.
+(5) Tra Bek river: The Tra Bek links with So Ha river in Vietnam.
+The inlet is in Huu Nghi Bridge and it runs Northwest-Southeast direction to Trabek Bridge and change to Southnorth direction and finally joins So Ha River at Thong Binh in Hong Ngu district.
 The basin area is 575 km2 and the length of river is 57 km.
 Playing the role as the river to convey water from the Mekong River as well as receiving large effects from tidal movement, the Tra Bek River's cross sections abundantly change along the river course.
 There are some typical cross sections:

-Location Bed Level (m) Surface Width (m) Bed Width (m)
+Location Bed level (m) Surface width (m) Bed width (m)

 Huu Nghi bridge -1.76 32 9

 Trabek bridge -2.03 93 30

 Near So Ha -1.09 38 10

-• Prek Kongpong Chrey: It is a natural river originating from swampy areas in Mesong district, Prey Veng province.
+- (6) Prek Kongpong Chrey: It is a natural river originating from swampy areas in Mesong district, Prey Veng province.
 It runs North-South direction and meets Cai Co River in Vietnam.
 The basin area is 326 km2 and the length of river is 35 km.
 In dry season, it is considered as a 'dead' river.